-Water
+- Water - Drink plenty of water, at least 5 to 8 glasses daily.

-Drink plenty of water, at least 5 to 8 glasses daily.
+Ways to increase fiber in your diet

-Ways to increase fiber in your diet ☐ Choose an orange or grapefruit instead of juice for ☐ Try bran cereal, oats, or soy-based cereal as an added breakfast. ingredient to recipes. ☐ Use fresh or dried fruits for desserts or snacks. ☐ Add raw bean sprouts to your sandwiches. ☐ Add cooked beans and peas to soups, stews, ☐ Snack on a handful of nuts or a few raw vegetables casseroles, and salads. instead of cookies or chips. ☐ Choose whole-grain breads and cereals instead of ☐ Use your daily fiber log.
-It will remind you to eat white bread and white rolls. fiber-rich foods. ☐ Eat 2-3 cups of vegetables each day. ☐ Choose high-fiber grains, such as buckwheat, brown rice, and bulgur, in place of white rice or white flour ☐ Eat 2 or more cups of fruit each day. products in side dishes, soups, and stews. ☐ Eat at least 3 servings of whole-grain cereals, breaks, ☐ Leave the skin on potatoes, fruits, and vegetables. crackers, rice, or pasta daily.
+- □ Choose an orange or grapefruit instead of juice for breakfast. - □ Use fresh or dried fruits for desserts or snacks. - □ Add cooked beans and peas to soups, stews, casseroles, and salads. - □ Choose whole-grain breads and cereals instead of white bread and white rolls. - □ Choose high-fiber grains, such as buckwheat, brown rice, and bulgur, in place of white rice or white flour products in side dishes, soups, and stews. - ☐ Leave the skin on potatoes, fruits, and vegetables.
 This outer layer is high in fiber.